robinozer/portfolio4/README.md

 # Django Restaurant Booking System #

 ## Purpose of the project ##
-This is a web-based application that allows users to book a table at a restaurant.
+The Restaurant Booking System is a Full-Stack web application that allows users to make reservations at a restaurant online.
 Users can create an account, log in, and then make, modify, or cancel a booking for a particular date and time.
+The application is built using Python and Django as the MVC framework, along with HTML, CSS, and JavaScript for the Front-End.
+The application uses a relational database (PostgreSQL) to store and manage data about users and bookings.

+### External User's Goal ###
+The external user's goal is to book one or more guests for a meal in a restaurant at a particular time and date.

+### Site Owner's Goal ###
+The site owner's goal is to take and manage online bookings for their restaurant.

 ## Features ##

 ![SCREENSHOT OF FLOWCHART]()

-__User account creation and login system for external users__
+__User Authentication and Authorization__

-__Once logged in, a user can create new bookings, modify existing bookings, and cancel bookings__
+-   Users can create an account and log in to the system using username and password.

+__Bookings Management__
+-   Users can create a new booking for one or more guests at a particular time and date.
+-   Users can modify or delete existing bookings.
+-   The system prevents double bookings for the same user.

+__Form Validation__
 -	Prompts user to input valid form data.

-__Input validation__
--	Prompts user to input valid form data.

 __Admin dashboard for site owners to view and manage all bookings__
+-   Admin accepts bookings, turning their status to True in the UI.
-- Admin accepts bookings, and can change and delete bookings and users.
+-   Admin can view, change and delete bookings and users.

 ## Future features ##
 - Prevent bookings outside of the restaurant's opening hours.
-At the moment a user can request a booking at any time and date in the future and it's up to the admin to not accept the booking if the time is not right.
+At the moment a user can request a booking at any time and date in the future, and it's up to the admin to not accept the booking if the time is not right.
 - When a user submits invalid form input for a new booking, the form clears and they get a red error alert prompting them to enter valid information.
-For better UX, the old information could prepopulate the fields, meaning the user would not have to re-enter all information from scratch.
+For smoother UX, the old information could prepopulate the fields, meaning the user would not have to re-enter all information from scratch.
 This is not an issue when updating bookings, only in creating new ones.
 - The home page can display a menu, information about the restaurant, a picture, opening hours and more advanced styling to make the experience more lively.
 - The system can allow for multiple table occupancies.
 - The feature for preventing a user from making double bookings could be developed so that the user id is used in identifying the owner of the booking.
-At the moment email is used for this, meaning a user who enters the same e-mail address in the booking form cannot make another booking for the same date and time as their other bookings.
+At the moment email is used for this.

-## Technology ##
+## Technologies Used ##
 - [GitPod](https://gitpod.io/) was used to write, edit and commit the code, [GitHub](https://github.com/) was used for storage and version control.
-- [PyCharm](https://www.jetbrains.com/pycharm/) was used to write and test the game in early development.
+- [ElephantSQL](https://www.elephantsql.com/) was used as PostgreSQL database for the project.
 - [Heroku](https://www.heroku.com/) was used for deployment and testing.
 - [Lucidchart](https://www.lucidchart.com/pages/) was used to create a flowchart of the project.
 - [Am I Responsive](https://ui.dev/amiresponsive) was used to create screenshot of website on different screen sizes.